belgianmobileid/doc/Forgerock/forgerock.md

 ## Onboard with itsme

-1. To create an account with itsme, visit itsme at the Forgerock Marketplace
-2. Activate your itsme account by sending an email to onboarding@itsme.be.
+1. Activate your itsme account by sending an email to onboarding@itsme.be.
 You'll receive a ClientID and Service code that will be needed for your Forgerock setup.
-3. Provide itsme with a public link to your public keys.
+2. Provide itsme with a public link to your public keys.
 A tool that can assist you in building those keypairs can be found here: https://belgianmobileid.github.io/slate/jose#1-introduction
-4. Provide itsme with your redirectURI you will be redirecting the user to after he/she has completed the transaction in the app.
+3. Provide itsme with your redirectURI you will be redirecting the user to after he/she has completed the transaction in the app (such as https://openam-itsme-demo.forgeblocks.com/am)

 ## Prerequisites

 This integration relies on the ForgeRock Social Provider Handler Node which is available in ForgeRock Platform 7 and assumes integration between AM and IDM has been configured.

-* A forgerock account/subscription.
-If you don't have a subscription, you can get an account here (insert Forgerock link)
+* A Forgerock account/subscription.
+If you don't have a subscription, please contact Forgerock at https://www.forgerock.com/contact
-* A forgerock tenant that is linked to your forgerock subscription.
+* A Forgerock tenant that is linked to your forgerock subscription.
 * Your Client ID, also known as Partner code, provided by itsme.
 * Your Service code provided by itsme.
 * Your client secret for your itsme account.